Skip to main content

 Preamble sections

 Tells the agent whether ping_user and discord_embed are available.
-When allow_ping is false, the agent is told these tools are disabled.
+When allow-ping is false, the agent is told these tools are disabled.

-Based on the update_main_session mode, tells the agent when and whether to call report_updates.
+Based on the update-main-session mode, tells the agent when and whether to call report_updates.
 Each mode has specific instructions (must report, report if pinged, optional, or blocked).

 If the user is mid-conversation (the agent lock is held), the preamble instructs the agent to use report_updates instead of direct pings — unless critical=True.
 This prevents interruptions during active conversations.

-Included only when allow_ping is true.
+Included only when allow-ping is true.
 Contains:

 • Current ping budget status (available tokens, capacity)